zime01/Software-Development-II/README.md

 HotelEase is a full-stack application designed for hotel and flight reservations.
 The mobile app is intended for end-users to browse hotels, make reservations, and complete payments, while the desktop application is designed for hotel admins and managers to manage hotels, rooms, reservations, and users.

+Note: The mobile project used is hotelease_mobile_new because the original hotelease_mobile project had issues with v2 embedding.
+The desktop application project remains hotelease_desktop.

 The application is built using .NET 8 for the backend API and Flutter for the mobile frontend.
 Key technologies and integrations include:

 Entity Framework Core (for database management)